Our Team

 PARTNERSHIP AND OPERATIONS MANAGER

-Samm is passionate about increasing human relationships with the land.
-She believes that when we develop deep respect and care for non-human organisms, a responsibility to steward the land becomes part of all that we do—informing our actions and decision making.
-Her focus in environmental stewardship began by creating mixed media art from waste materials, leading to the study of Indigenous environmental perspectives and practices, in addition to public education, community-building, and behavioural change.
-Informed and guided by these foundations, Samm found herself working to support pollinators through habitat creation and stewardship when realizing the limited perspective of "wasted space" needed a change.
-Nothing is wasted in nature.
-Spaces that humans deem underutilized are used by other living things.
-Samm has worked in various kinds of garden spaces for several years.
-She uses outreach and education to share alternative perspectives on working with the Earth, not against.
+Samm believes that when we develop deep respect and care for non-human organisms, a responsibility to steward the land becomes part of all that we do—informing our actions and decision making.
+Her focus in environmental stewardship began through mixed media art, leading to the study of Indigenous environmental perspectives and practices, in addition to public education, community-building, stewardship, and behavioural change.
+Samm has worked in various types of garden spaces over several years.
+She uses outreach and education to share perspectives on working with the Earth, not against.

 Adrienne Maranduik